robin-ng/1/about.md

 <p style="margin-bottom:15px">
 I currently organise the CORE brown bag and IO reading group. <br/>
-Drop me a line if you wish to present at the CORE Brown Bag.
+Do drop me a line if you wish to talk about research!
 </p>
 </div>